Tag Archives: Staples Tuition Grants

 As CEO of Kaplan, the 1982 Staples High School and ’86 Harvard University graduate turned the test prep company into the 2nd largest online education provider in the world.

 He retired in 2008, then started Imagine Learning.
-He now serves as chair and CEO.
+He now serves as CEO.
 Its digital curriculums make enormous differences in some of the largest and neediest public school districts in America.

 Grayer is a philanthropist too.
 His main passions are cancer research and post-secondary schooling.
 His Kaplan Educational Foundation — “Rhodes Scholars for Community Colleges” — sends students from 2-year schools to Ivy League and other top universities.